-The Grants Assessment Committee provides expert review and assessment of the annual applications submitted to Arthritis Australia for research scholarships, fellowships and grants-in-aid and makes recommendations for their funding to the Arthritis Australia Board.
+The Grants Assessment Committee provides expert review and assessment of the annual applications submitted to Arthritis Australia for research scholarships, fellowships project grants, grants-in-aid and makes recommendations for their funding to the Arthritis Australia Board.

 Each year, approximately 10 individuals with appropriate research and health consumer credentials, experience and current standing are invited to join the Grants Assessment Committee.
 Their services are provided voluntarily - only their travel and meeting expenses are paid for by Arthritis Australia.
+The Grants Assessment Committee Terms of Reference can be found on our website.